Pence vows to defend U.S. from North Korea by taking whatever 'action is necessary'

 And despite the ongoing tension between the U.S. and North Korea, Pence could very well bump into members of the North Korean delegation — led by Kim Yo Jong, the sister of authoritarian leader Kim Jong Un, and his ceremonial head of state, Kim Yong Nam — at the games.

-Pictures from Friday’s opening ceremony, in fact, showed Pence and his wife, Karen, seated adjacent to South Korea's President Moon Jae-in and only one row in front of Kim Yo Jong.
+Pence and his wife, Karen, were seated adjacent to South Korea's President Moon Jae-in and only one row in front of Kim Yo Jong at the opening ceremony.

-North Korea also sent athletes and cheerleaders as part of its 550-member delegation.

 Pence repeatedly called for the North to end its nuclear ambitions and referred to the possibility that the U.S. could use military might to compel them to do so.
 But he also said, "We hope it doesn't come to that."